cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/dg/index.rst

-Galerkin Discontinuous Methods
+Discontinuous Galerkin Methods
 ==============================

 Discontinuous Galerkin (DG) methods form a class of finite element methods particularly suited for solving partial differential equations.
 Unlike standard continuous Galerkin methods, DG allows for discontinuities between elements, providing greater flexibility and robustness, especially for complex geometries or highly dynamic phenomena.

-DG methods have been thouroughly studied in the litterature, see for example [HW07]_, [EdP12]_ or [CKS12]_ , yet it remains an important field of study.
+DG methods have been thouroughly studied in the litterature, see for example :cite:p:`HW07`, :cite:p:`EDP12` or :cite:p:`CKS12` , yet it remains an important field of study.

 **Advantages and Challenges of DG Methods**